activitystream/slate/source/includes/as-api/_aspects.md

-path_properties | JSON | Custom request properties for the page path referrer | String | (id) The referrer URL (Where the request is originated/redirected from) (Mapped to a Page Entity) Please note: Everything after ? will be removed and added to the reference  properties (not pageview properties). referrer_properties | JSON | Custom request properties of the referrer URL keyword | String | Search term method | String | **GET**, POST, PUT, DELETE, PATCH (Defaults to GET) response_code | Integer | HTTP Response code (Defaults to 200) size | integer | Size of response in bytes protocol | String | Defaults to HTTP page_content | List<Relations> | List of content Items/Entities types: FEATURED, LISTED, RELATED, TEASED, ADVERTISED
+path_properties | JSON | Custom request properties for the page path referrer | String | (id) The referrer URL (Where the request is originated/redirected from) (Mapped to a Page Entity) Please note: Everything after ? will be removed and added to the reference  properties (not pageview properties). referrer_properties | JSON | Custom request properties of the referrer URL keyword | String | Search terms method | String | **GET**, POST, PUT, DELETE, PATCH (Defaults to GET) response_code | Integer | HTTP Response code (Defaults to 200) size | integer | Size of response in bytes protocol | String | Defaults to HTTP page_content | List<Relations> | List of content Items/Entities types: FEATURED, LISTED, RELATED, ADVERTISED, TEASED

 **Applies to:** [`Events`](#introduction-to-events)</br>